Coffee granita is a sweet and slushy frozen Italian dessert that's easy to make at home. Just brew your favorite espresso, add sugar and freeze away!

 My version of coffee granita is intensely sweet, and that amount of sugar gives it a slushy texture, just shy of sorbet.
 If you prefer a flakier texture with more shards of ice, you can add more coffee and/or less sugar.

-- Strong coffee: You can use espresso or just very strong drip coffee.
+- Strong coffee: You can use espresso or just very strong drip coffee like you would use to make an Irish Coffee.

 - Sugar

-- Heavy cream (for whipped cream): We are not adding sugar to the whipped cream because the granita is already very sweet.
+- Heavy cream (optional for whipped cream topping): We are not adding sugar to the whipped cream because the granita is already very sweet.
 The unsweetened cream will balance the flavors.

 Pour into a dish leaving at least 2 inches above the coffee so it has room to expand as it freezes.